 San Rafael, CA

-Eric Kelly loved to draw and make things from an early age.
+From an early age Eric loved to draw and craft things.
 His passion for art led him to spend two years in art school, right after he had finished a sensible college degree.
-After a run of several intense years of making things, he attended graduate school and launched a sensible career – and his artistic spark dimmed and eventually died.
+After a run of several intense years of making art, he attended graduate school and launched a sensible professional career – and his artistic spark dimmed and all but died.

 In 2014, his artist self awoke after a 25 year pause, and he discovered the passion was still there.
 A curiosity to learn how to print images on metal leaf and to work with wooden panels and resin

 coincided with a new hobby of collecting 19th century photography, and quickly the two became creatively intertwined.